 Paul G. Anderson was elected as a Director of the Company on October 1, 2009, following the merger with FCStone Group, Inc. ("FCStone"), and was appointed President of the Company on October 5, 2009.
-Mr. Anderson retired as President of the Company on October 1, 2012 and continues to serve as a consultant to the Company and Vice-Chairman of the Board.
+Mr. Anderson retired as President of the Company on October 1, 2012 and continues to serve as Vice-Chairman of the Board.
+Mr. Anderson served as a consultant to the Company during fiscal year 2013.
 Mr. Anderson had been employed by FCStone since 1987 and had served as its President and Chief Executive Officer since 1999.
 He also served as a Director of FCStone from 2006 until the merger with the Company.
 Mr. Anderson is the past President of the Kansas Cooperative Council and past founding Chairman of the Arthur Capper Cooperative Center at Kansas State University.
-Mr. Anderson is a Director of the Associated Benefits Corporation and is a member of National Council of Farmer Cooperatives, the National Feed and Grain Association and several other state associations.
+Mr. Anderson is a member of the National Council of Farmer Cooperatives, the National Feed and Grain Association and several other state associations.